Push Mower Buying Guide

 Cord or No Cord

-Electric mowers can either be corded or battery-powered, and each has their own strengths.
+Electric mowers can be corded or battery-powered, and each has strengths.
 Cordless models have more flexibility without being tethered to an outlet but are limited by battery life.
-Higher voltage batteries can push through higher resistance.
-There is a wide variety to choose from, starting at 20, 36, 40, and even all the way up to 56 volts and beyond.
-Corded models can run as long as you need them to, but require an extension cord, making them better in smaller lawns.
+Higher voltage batteries c push through higher resistance.
+There is a wide variety, starting at 20, 36, 40, and even up to 56 volts.
+Corded models can run as long as you need them to, but they require an extension cord, making them better in smaller lawns.

 Minimal Maintenance and Noise

-No oil changes, no new spark plugs, no spilling gas or forgetting to replace air filters.
-The primary repairs will just be sharpening the blades.
-Without having to pay gas, oil, spark plugs and repairs, the long-term savings will more than compensate for the higher price tag up front.
+There will be no oil changes, new spark plugs, spilling gas, or forgetting to replace air filters.
+The primary repairs will just involve sharpening the blades.
+Without paying for gas, oil, spark plugs, and r pairs, the long-term savings will compensate for the higher price tag upfront.

 Light and Compact

 Electric motors are much smaller and lighter than classic combustion engines, making them much safer to pick up and move around without getting hurt.
-Many models can also fold in half and feature a second carrying handle on the front to make transporting them easier.
-Since they don’t have the risk of leaking fluids either, they can be stored upright, which almost nonexistent for gas models.
+Many models can fold in half and feature a second carrying handle on the front to make transporting them more accessible.
+Since they don’t have the risk of leaking fluid, they can be stored upright, which is almost nonexistent for gas models.

 Green As Grass

-No fossil fuels mean heavily reduced carbon emissions and never worrying about oil changes.
+No fossil fuels means heavily reduced carbon emissions and never worrying about oil changes.

 Features of All Mowers